 Access to sustainable transport throughout Monmouth is reasonable; Monmouth has excellent road links occupying a key strategic location on the road network between Newport (A449), Abergavenny (A40) and the Midlands (A466), which is likely to be utilised by residents.
 Option I notably has good access to the A40 and A466.
 There is no railway station located within Monmouth; the nearest being Abergavenny railway station, approximately 16 miles west of all Options.
 Monmouth does however have a range of bus services which connect residents with the South Wales cities and to Gloucestershire and Herefordshire.
 All Options are within 400m of a bus stop; in terms of Option G, the nearest bus stop is along Wonastow Road, 400m from the northern extent of the site.
-In terms of Option H, there is a bus stop adjacent to the site along Dixton Road.
+In terms of Option H, there is a bus stop adjacent to the site along Rockfield Road, and similarly for Option I, there is a bus stop adjacent to the site along Dixton Road.